jnozzi/cocoadev.com/markdown/HowToGetHardwareAndNetworkInfo.md

 Note that you can make use of the **system_profiler** command line to gather full information about the system.
 Its **-xml** option generates a plist file that can be used easily in any Cocoa application:

      system_profiler reports on the hardware and software configuration of the system.
-It can generate plain text reports or XML reports which can be opened with General/SystemProfiler.app
+It can generate plain text reports or XML reports which can be opened with SystemProfiler.app

      -xml                Generates a report in XML format.
 If the XML report is redirected to a file with a ".spx" suffix that file can be opened with System Profiler.app.